For Esmé—with Love and Squalor: Publication history

 "For Esmé" was originally published in The New Yorker in April 1950.
 In April 1953, Little, Brown and Company (a Boston-based publishing company) published "For Esmé" as part of the anthology Nine Stories.
 The same anthology was published in 1953 in London by Hamish Hamilton under the title For Esmé—with Love and Squalor: and other stories.

 In 1954, the BBC attempted to purchase the rights to turn "For Esmé" into a radio drama series, but Salinger declined.

 In 1959, Harborough Publishing (London) issued a paperback edition of "For Esme" that featured Esme as a "dishy blonde" on the cover.
 Salinger disapproved of this edition so emphatically that he never spoke to his UK publisher again.

 Since its original publication, "For Esmé" has been translated into many languages, including German, Swedish, Japanese, Spanish, and Polish.

 In popular culture

 Belle and Sebastian's track "I Fought in a War" on their album Fold Your Hands Child, You Walk Like a Peasant is inspired by the atmosphere in the story.

 In "Book the Sixth: The Ersatz Elevator" of the series A Series of Unfortunate Events by Lemony Snicket, the main characters are sent to live with a couple named Esmé and Jerome Squalor.

-American Football (band)'s track "Letters and Packages" contains references to the story.
+American Football's track "Letters and Packages" contains references to the story.